BBGONE/TaskCoordinator/README.md

 The TaskCoordinator has one more parameter <i>isEnableParallelReading</i>, which is false by default.
 It can boost performance when it is enabled in cases when the time taken to obtain a message from the queue is on a par with the time taken to process the message.
 But it rarely happens in  practice.
 <br/>
 The repository contains a console application which uses the TaskCoordinator.
-It caan be used as a lab and a testing ground for experimenting with different parameters.
+It can be used as a lab and a testing ground for experimenting with different parameters.
 <br/><br/>
 LICENSE: Use it as you like!